QED Pre-Registration Pertinent Information

 All papers should follow all of the guidelines presented here.
 You will find the pre-registration form at the bottom of this page.

 A QED entry consists of two parts: a paper and a presentation board summarizing the major ideas and work of the paper (just like science fair).
+In addition, a computer science project includes a demonstration of the project software/code.
+Students may participate as an individual or in a pair.
 Students are expected to be in attendance on the day of the symposium to present their work to the judges and to each other.

 QED entries will be judged by the following rubrics:

 Students interested in qualifying for the CPS Science Fair through QED should also read the Science Fair guidelines at http://cpsscifair.org/Docs/2010Handbook.htm.
 At QED the top six students in grades 9-12 and the top six students in grades 7-8 who are Chicago Public School students will automatically qualify for the City Fair.
-These students will be notified at QED that they have qualified and must submit the forms linked to below and two copies of their paper no later than December 16th (these must be originals; electronic forms will not be accepted).
+These students will be notified at QED that they have qualified for the Fair and will receive further instructions early in the new year about how to Pre-register online for the City Fair.
+Also, those wishing to compete in the CPS Science Fair should note that CPS does not allow partnered projects at the High School level.

-We expect that papers in the Junior Division (grades 5-6) will be 3-5 pages in length and papers in the Senior Division (grades 9-12) will be 10 pages or more.
+We expect that papers in the Junior Division (grades 5-6) will be 3-5 pages in length, Intermediate Division (grades 7-8) 5-7 pages, and papers in the Senior Division (grades 9-12) will be 10 pages or more.
 These page counts include a reference page, but excludes appendices.
 The main focus is on quality of thought and results, not quantity of writing; we anticipate that some excellent papers will present elegant solutions that require less explanation.
 All papers must contain the following items, although the expectations for each item vary with each Division.

 Student divisions are based on grade levels, regardless of the mathematics the students are actually studying.
 Students who are doing particularly advanced projects may enter in a higher division.